Indexed in: Web of Science, Scopus, Google Scholar

 Jessica Kunert, University of Mainz, Germany

-Katie Lebel, Ryerson University, Canada
+Katie Lebel, University of Guelph, Canada

 Adam Love, University of Tennessee, USA